PrimaverabssDeveloper/ERP10Extensibility/README.md

-# Extensibility
+# PRIMAVERA SDK

-In this repository you will find information and code samples that allows you to understand how to use PRIMAVERA extensibility technology.
-This technology is the Visual Basic For Applications successor.
+In this repository you will find several resources and code samples on how to use SDK controls, located in PRISDK100 library, with PRIMAVERABSS ERP V10.

-###  Extensibility Principle
-In a ERP, extensibility is a tool that allows you to change the application business workflow or add extra business rules to implement your unique business processes.
-The key to extensibility is that you can develop pieces of code that best fit you customer business process and create the necessary functionality for themselves.

-With extensibility tools, you can:
-1. Add to a entity user-defined fields and user-defined tables.
-2. Change or add business rules at the user interface or API level.
-3. Integrate into/with external systems.
-4. Add new items to the application menu.
-5. Add a new tab to an existing window.
+### What is PRIMAVERA SDK?
+The PRIMAVERA SDK100 is a library of standards and business components for the PRIMAVERA environment, which enables partners and external development teams to create ERP add-ons more quickly and easily.

+The use of the SDK has several advantages that stand out:
+1. Acceleration of development processes.
+2. Standardization of processes, interfaces and user experience equal to the ERP.

+### How to use?
+To make it possible to use it, you need to add reference to the PRISDK100.dll assembly, available in the "C:\ProgramFiles\PRIMAVERA\SG100\APL" folder.

 ### Contributing and Feedback
 Everyone is free to contribute to the repository.

-Any bugs detected in the code samples can be reported in the *Issues* section of this repository.
+Any bugs detected in the code samples can be reported in the Issues section of this repository.

 ### License
 Unless otherwise specified, the code samples are released under the [MIT license](https://pt.wikipedia.org/wiki/Licen%C3%A7a_MIT).